jkrumbiegel/jkrumbiegel.github.io_franklin/pages/2020-11-21-pipeless-pipes.md

 Now there is basically no redundant information in the pipe anymore, everything is encoded in the `@_` macro and the rules attached to it.

-_(As a side note, there is the `@>` macro from Lazy.jl which does a similar transformation, but it only works with first arguments, while other similar macros don't allow you to omit the first argument like `@_` does.)_
+_(As a side note, there is the `@>` macro from Lazy.jl which does a similar transformation, but it only works with first arguments, while other similar macros to Pipe.jl don't allow you to omit the first argument like `@_` does.)_

 As a bonus, the error message example turns into this, clearly showing that the `groupby` line is wrong: